 The revenue or the expenses that are earned but are yet to receive by the company are accruals.
 One can classify accruals either as an Accrued expense or Accrued income (or revenue).

-Accrued Income are the transactions for which the company is already due to get the payment, but has not got the payment yet.
-In such a case, the company classifies the payment as accrued incomes for the financial year in which it is due.
+Accrued Income is the transactions for which the company is already due to get the payment but has not received the payment yet.
+In such a case, the company classifies the payment as accrued income for the financial year in which it is due.
 For example, interest on the savings account is due every December, but the payment usually comes in January.

-Accrual expenses, on the other hand, are the payments that a company is supposed to make in the current financial year, but pays it another financial year.
-For example, the due date of the electricity bill is December, but the company pays it in January.
+On the other hand, accrual expenses are the payments that a company is expected to make in the current financial year but pay in another financial year.
+For example, the due date of the electricity bill in December, but the company pays it in January.

-Deferred income, on the other hand, is the revenue that a company gets in advance.
+On the other hand, Deferred income is the revenue that a company gets in advance.
 For example, a customer pays money in advance for an order with a delivery date in January.

 Accrual vs Deferral – Differences

-Following are the differences between accrual vs deferral:
+Following are the differences between accrual vs deferral/deferred:

 Accruals are the items that occur before the actual payment and receipt.
 Deferral, on the other hand, occurs after the payment or the receipt of revenue.

 Deferred expenses are those expenses for which the payment is made, but the company is yet to incur the expense.
-Accrued expenses, on the other hand, are those expenses that are incurred but are yet to be paid.
+On the other hand, Accrued expenses are those expenses that are incurred but are yet to be paid.

 Two major examples of accrual are account receivables and account payables.
 In the case of accounts receivable, the company sells the goods, but the customer is yet to pay.
-Accounts payable, on the other hand, is the expense that the company is yet to pay.
+On the other hand, Accounts payable is the expense that the company is yet to pay.

-Two major examples of deferral account are prepaid expenses and unearned revenues.
+Two major examples of deferral accounts are prepaid expenses and unearned revenues.
 Prepaid expenses are those that are not due, but the company has already made the payment.
-Unearned revenue, on the other hand, is the revenue that is not yet earned, but the company has already got the payment.
+Unearned revenue, on the other hand, is the revenue that is not yet earned, but the company has already received the payment.

 In accrual, a company incurs the revenue or expense without actually paying cash for it.
-Deferral, on the other hand, where the company pays cash in advance but is yet to incur the revenue or expense.
+On the other hand, Deferral is where the company pays cash in advance but is yet to incur the revenue or expense.